Frequent abortions may cause excessive lactation – Experts -

 Yakubu described galactorrhea as a situation whereby breast milk is secreted when a woman is neither pregnant nor breast feeding.

-“The research also revealed that the situation, if left unchecked or untreated could culminate in infertility among other challenges, on the part of the victims.
+He said: “The research also revealed that the situation, if left unchecked or untreated, could culminate in infertility among other challenges, on the part of the victims.

-“Apart from repeated abortions, the condition may also be precipitated by indiscriminate consumption of drugs, sex addiction, excessive smoking and uncontrolled stress among other prevalent socio-psychological inadequacies,” he said.
+“Apart from repeated abortions, the condition may also be precipitated by indiscriminate consumption of drugs, sex addiction, excessive smoking and uncontrolled stress among other prevalent socio-psychological inadequacies.”

 According to her, the condition is not actually a disease, but a symptom of one or more physiological disorders that can constitute a menace to the general wellbeing of the sufferer.